asen/smg/docs/smg.md

 - rrdchk - being able to check and fix rrd files for cinsistency with configuration

 - scrape - a "Prometheus replacement" plugin which can generate SMG objects/configs from "scrape targets" wich are http end-points exposing metrics in specifc (OpenMetrics) format, usually at /metrics URL.
 Note that SMG itself exposes such /metrics end-point and the scrape plugin is enabled to process localhost:9000/metrcis by default.
 TODO - config reference doc.
+The "Prometheus replacement" part is now deprecated in favor of autoconf which can do the same using the openmetrics template.

 - autoconf - this is very similar to the scrape plugin but can support arbitrary protocols via special "templates" - essentially specifying the "type: of service being monitored.
 That allows monitoring using the native service protocols and nit needing prometheus "exporters".
 TODO - config reference doc.